Algerian Green Dam: History

-To mitigate this risk, the Algerian authorities developed the Green Dam project as a massive reforestation program aiming to safeguard and to develop the pre-Saharan areas.
+To mitigate this risk, the Algerian authorities developed the Green Dam Project as a massive reforestation program aiming to safeguard and develop the pre-Saharan areas.

-Of the 238 million hectares that make the total land area of Algeria, 200 million are natural deserts, 20 million represent the steppe regions threatened by desertiﬁcation, and 12 million are mountainous areas threatened by water erosion.
-7million hectares of the 20 steppe regions are highly susceptible to desertiﬁcation and require a short-term intervention.
-Several natural factors like, decrease in rainfall, high thermal amplitude, dry winds, combined with anthropogenic factors like, cultivation, mechanization, over-grazing, deforestation, accelerate desertiﬁcation.
+Of the 238 million hectares that make up the total land area of Algeria, 200 million are natural deserts, 20 million represent the steppe regions threatened by desertification, and 12 million are mountainous areas threatened by water erosion.
+7 million hectares of the 20 in steppe regions are highly susceptible to desertification and require a short-term intervention.
+Several natural factors, like a decrease in rainfall, high thermal amplitude, and dry winds, combined with anthropogenic factors like, cultivation, mechanization, over-grazing, and deforestation accelerate desertification.